A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: Notations and linearity conditions

-(b) We say that the divisor $D$ is of {\em differential linear type} at $p\in D$ if ifor some (and hence for any) reduced local equation $h\in \OO_{X,p}$ of $D$ at $p$, the ideal $\ann_{\DD_{X,p}[s]} h^s$ is generated by order 1 operators.
-We say that $D$ is of differential linear type if it is so at any $p\in D$. \end{definicion}
+(b) We say that the divisor $D$ is of {\em differential linear type} at $p\in D$ if for some (and hence for any) reduced local equation $h\in \OO_{X,p}$ of $D$ at $p$, the ideal $\ann_{\DD_{X,p}[s]} h^s$ is generated by order 1 operators (with respect to the usual or to the total order filtration).
+We say that $D$ is of differential linear type if it is so at any $p\in D$. \end{definition}